lsst-sitcom/sitcomtn-003/index.rst

 Summary
 #######

-To summarize, to operate the AOS properly, we will have to continue to use the following CS,
+To summarize, to operate the AOS properly, we will have to continue to use the following CSs,

-- Zemax CS (same as PhoSim CS)
+- ZCS (same as PCS)
 - OCS
 - M1M3 CS
 - M2 CS